unremarkablegarden/scala2mts/README.md

--o output file: the SysEx file to create (default: the input file name with .syx extension) -n base_note: the base note as a number (default = 69 = A4) -f base_freq: the base frequency of the Scala file (default = 440.000) -p program_number: which memory slot to store the tuning in the synth (default = 1 = first) -h help: show this help message
+-o output file: the SysEx file to create (default: the input file name with .syx extension) -n base_note: the base note as a number (default = 69 = A4) -f base_freq: the base frequency of the Scala file (default = 440.000) -p program_number: which memory slot to store the tuning in the synth -h help: show this help message
 ```